cwrc/CWRC-WriterBase/README.md

 CWRC-Writer-Base
 ================

 The [Canadian Writing Research Collaboratory (CWRC)](https://cwrc.ca/) has developed an in-browser text markup editor (CWRC-Writer) for use by individual scholars and collaborative scholarly editing projects that require a light-weight online editing environment.
 This package is the base code that builds on the TinyMCE editor, and is meant to be bundled together with two other packages that provide document storage and entity lookup.
-A default version of the CWRC-Writer that uses GitHub for storage is available for anyone's use at: [https://cwrc-writer.cwrc.ca/](https://cwrc-writer.cwrc.ca/)
+A default version of the CWRC-Writer that uses GitHub for storage is available for anyone's use at [https://cwrc-writer.cwrc.ca/](https://cwrc-writer.cwrc.ca/).

 ## Table of Contents